 Therefore, we desperately need new avenues to accelerate the way we change.
 And policy, as important as it is, isn’t providing that answer.

 The fact is, it’s going to take a wide range of different methods to create the acceleration we need to address the climate crisis.
 Furthermore, a global policy can only demand specific actions when already-proven methods exist and show how to achieve them.
 We conceived Orchid City to address this problem.

 The built environment, and our interactions with it, is the most significant driver of climate change by far.
 The construction sector alone is responsible for more than 39% of the world’s carbon emissions.
 In addition, how we design and build our cities today will have a significant impact on the future sustainability of our cities, particularly with transportation, agriculture, and industrial production.

 The incremental improvements of our current pathways are not getting us to where we need fast enough.
 To generate large enough positive change, we need to have new and tangible brick-and-mortar examples of systemic, fundamental change.
 Today’s future-oriented city designs, such as Masdar, NEOM, and Toyota’s Woven city, focus too heavily on emerging technology for solutions and fail to do this.
 They provide few answers on how humans can live affordably, in harmony with our environment and within our planetary boundaries.

-We have no realized examples yet that demonstrate the perspective of a long-term, globally-minded, and systemic societal change.
-Orchid City’s mission is to start building this, and show it is both financially and technologically feasible.
+We have yet to see any physical examples that demonstrate and produce such long-term, globally-minded, and systemic societal changes.
+Orchid City’s mission is to be the pioneer, and prove that it is both financially and technologically feasible.